boristeo/riscv_sim_debugger/README.md

 Up until this point, I have done little testing of the project, and I was very excited to find that several of my classmates have built their own testing solutions for their groups.

-One in particular that stood out to
+Here, I have adapted one that particularly stood out to me to be used for stepping through the simulator execution and finding errors as they occur.